Local strong Birkhoff conjecture and local spectral rigidity of almost every ellipse: Introduction

-After expanding in eccentricity, one can link this dependence to some matrix, whose non-degeneracy we have to study.
-As stated, we would use their irrationality and the algebraic field theory to prove it.
-We will discuss this later in the introduction.
+One can link this collection of conditions to nondegeneracy of some finite square matrix.
+The coefficients of this matrix will be related to $A_{p, q, j}$.
+They will be their main term coefficients in Theorem \ref{th3}.
+The matrix will be a constant one, independent of $e$ and $\mu$.
+This constant matrix arises from the original one, when we take a meaningful limit as $e \rightarrow 0$.
+As stated, we would use the irrationality of matrix coefficients and the algebraic field theory to prove invertibility.
+We will discuss this now.

-We determine a matrix associated with $F_{p_i/q_i}(\mu_1)=0$ for a finite collection of $i$'s whose non-degeneracy we need to study.
-The latter means that we need to study the relation between a caustic's preservation and elliptic harmonics.
-However, elliptic coordinates are not the best to study caustics, since every caustic has a coordinate system, where its dynamics is very simple.
-This coordinate system is called {\it action-angle coordinates}.
-So, we need to express a preservation condition in action-angle harmonics and, hence, to convert them into elliptic harmonics.

-To do that, we first obtain important relations between elliptic and action-angle coordinates on an ellipse, corresponding to caustic $C_\lambda$.
-We call those $\varphi$ and $\theta$, respectively.

-These coordinates are formally introduced in the next section, see \eqref{elliptic-coord}.
-Elliptic coordinates are coordinates $\mu, \varphi$ on a plane, such that coordinate lines with fixed $\mu$ are co-focal ellipses, and with $\varphi$ - hyperbolae.
-If one fixes $\mu = \mu_0$ these coordinates induce a parametrisation $\varphi$ of the ellipse.
-Action-angle coordinates, on the other hand, are unique to each caustic.
-They are introduced, such that the billiard coming from the point $\theta$ and tangent to the caustic, hits the boundary again at $\theta + 2\pi \omega$.

-Let $e$ be eccentricity of an ellipse $\mathcal{E}$ with semi-major axis $a$.
-Each co-focal ellipse can be parameterised by a natural parameter $\lambda$ with $\lambda = 0$ being $\mathcal{E}$, see \eqref{lambdadef}.
-Then there is a Taylor expansion of $\varphi$ as a function of $\theta$ in $e$ as a small parameter